bogeeee/restfuncs/readme.md

 <br/>
 <br/>

-## Runtime typechecking (shielding against evil input)
+## Runtime typechecking (shielding against evil input) {#runtime-typechecking}

-To enforce all your func's parameters to deeply match the declared types, add the following to `tsconfig.json`
+Enforces all your func's parameters to deeply match the declared types.
+But therefore, to have the type information available at runtime, we need to bother you with a little build setup:

+Add the following to `tsconfig.json`
 ```json
   "compilerOptions": {
     //...